-Data and information are two terms that are often used interchangeably but there’s a notable difference between them.
-For example, data refers to bits of information, but not information itself.
-On the other hand, Information is a set of data which is processed in a meaningful way.
-With the overwhelming data available on the internet, different approaches like Web Scraping, Web Harvesting or Web Data Extraction are being used to generate actionable and game-changing insights over Internet use.
-But what exactly they mean in the online world.
+Data and information are two terms that are often used interchangeably, but there’s a notable difference between them.
+For example, data refers to bits of information but not the information itself.
+On the other hand, Information is a set of data that is processed in a meaningful way.
+With the overwhelming data available on the internet, different approaches like Web Scraping, Web Harvesting, or Web Data Extraction are used to generate actionable and game-changing insights over the Internet use.
+But what exactly do they mean in the online world?
 Let’s take a look!

 Computer programs designed as Intelligent bots do the work of Web Scraping.
 Unlike screen scraping, which only copies pixels displayed onscreen, web scraping extracts underlying HTML code and, with it, data stored in a database.
 The approach has become quite popular.
 In fact, it is considered as one of the essential skills to acquire in today’s digital world.
 It has some great applications in compiling large data sets, fundamental to techniques like-

 With the rapid expansion of digital information, accessing Big Data via Web Scraping or Web Data Extraction approach has become much easier.
 Having said that, Web Scraping can be used for digital businesses that rely on data harvesting in both, Legitimate or illegitimate cases.
 The former includes Benevolent Web Scraping Examples while the latter features Malicious Web Scraping examples.

 - Search engine bots crawling a site, analyzing its content to assign a rank based on certain findings, like Google.

 - Price comparison sites deploying bots to auto-fetch prices of products